-Asset division disputes are often a major issue in California divorces, turning what could be a peaceful divorce into a contentious battle.
-However, property settlement attorney Charles M. Green has found that negotiation and mediation leading to Voluntary Settlement are effective ways to resolve property law disputes.
+Property division disputes are a frequent issue in California divorces.
+Second to issues involving children, asset division is the biggest point of contention in a divorce.
+Attorney Charles M. Green has found that negotiation and mediation leading to a Voluntary Settlement are effective ways to resolve property settlement disputes.
 He will not hesitate to go to court when necessary if that will provide you a desirable outcome.

-The divorce settlement process involves determining what is the separate property of each spouse and what is community property, and then assigning a value to it.
+The settlement process involves determining what is the separate property of each spouse and what is community property.
 The characterization of property acquired and income earned during the marriage will need to be inventoried and characterized.
-The property and income may or may not be community property.
-Those complexities require the type of experience Charles M. Green provides.

 The specific date of separation is a vital component in asset division disputes.
 The actual day the marriage ended can be subjective and often a point of contention between a divorcing couple.
 The date of separation can determine if property is separate or community and can impact the duration of spousal support.
 Similarly, the date an asset is valued such as a home valued on the date of trial or another date can have a material effect on your financial recovery from the dissolution process.

 In regards to dividing property between divorcing spouses, the State of California under the community property laws does not discriminate as to who brought in the wealth during the marriage.
 Any and all property accumulated during the marriage is first presumed community property of the marriage.
 Even if only one spouse was the primary worker to earn the money, the income as a matter of law is wealth belonging to both spouses, as long as it was accumulated during the marriage.
 This accumulation period also has many implications for determining the time period between the date of the marriage to the date of separation.